 Life insurance companies will follow their own guidelines when determining what rating class they will offer.
 In most cases, the standard is the best rate you will be able to get.

 This usually has to do with a diagnosis of Basal Cell or Squamous Cell as these are the most common forms of skin cancer.
 Now Melanoma, that’s a different story.

 The rating class that insurance carriers will offer based on Melanoma will determine on the stage, treatments, and any reoccurrences.

 Melanoma rating is usually substandard rates and with a recurrence, it’s normally a decline.

 Life Insurance After Melanoma

 After being diagnosed with melanoma it can be pretty scary, to say the least.
 Being able to acquire life insurance will depend on treatment.
-Let’s face it, melanoma is serious cancer.
+Let’s face it, melanoma is a serious cancer.

-However, just like most cancers such as lung, colon or breast cancer, if caught very early you may be surprised to be able to get the near the top rates.
+However, just like most cancers such as lung, colon or breast cancer, if caught very early you may be surprised to be able to get them near the top rates.
 Again, it will depend on how early and what type of treatment.

 Melanoma In Situ Life Insurance